 - Corporations (Sociedades Anónimas – SA)

-The public notary will provide you with an official certificate that should be shown in the National Registry of Commerce in order to complete the company registration process.
+Company incorporation document: To register and formalize the incorporation of the company, it should be registered in the Government’s One-Stop-Shop (Empresa en el día).
+All the registration fees for corporations or ‘SA’ companies are paid through this local authority.
+Likewise, a public notary will provide you with an official certificate that should be shown in the National Registry of Commerce in order to complete the company registration process.

 Tax Administration Directorate (Dirección General Impositiva) is the entity where the company will pay taxes.
-The National Registry will stamp the shares book, the letter copybook, the register of minutes of the board meetings and the register of minutes of shareholder´s meetings.
+The National Registry will stamp the book of shares, the letter copybook, the register of minutes of the board meetings and the register of minutes of shareholder´s meetings.

 Open a Corporate Bank Account